alexeybob/react-native-bob-form/README.md

 ## Built-in Field Types

-Symfony comes standard with a large group of field types that cover all of the common form fields and data types you'll encounter:
+ReactNativeBobForm comes standard with a large group of field types that cover all of the common form fields and data types you'll encounter:

 #### Text Fields